foysal619/Cypress-Web-Automation/README.md

 # Web Automation using Cypress Automation Tool

-In this projects I have automated three types of following items
+In this projects I have worked to automated four types of following elements
 1. Handling UI Elements
 2. HTML Table Automation
 3. Page Navigation